milesan/gexe/src/utils/DATE_HANDLING.md

 // ❌ AVOID: Using toLocaleDateString() which is inconsistent date.toLocaleDateString();

-// ✅ BETTER: Use date-fns format
+// ⚠️ CAUTION: Using `format` directly relies on local timezone interpretation.
+// While format(normalizeToUTCDate(date), 'yyyy-MM-dd') often works,
-import { format } from 'date-fns';
+// it's not guaranteed across all timezones.
+Use with caution. import { format } from 'date-fns';
-format(date, 'yyyy-MM-dd');
+format(normalizeToUTCDate(date), 'yyyy-MM-dd');

+// ✅ BEST: Use `formatInTimeZone` with 'UTC' for guaranteed UTC display. import { formatInTimeZone } from 'date-fns-tz';
+formatInTimeZone(normalizeToUTCDate(date), 'UTC', 'yyyy-MM-dd'); // Ensures display matches UTC date

-// ✅ BEST: Use our utility functions import { formatDateForDisplay } from '../utils/dates';
+// ✅ ALSO BEST: Use our utility functions which now implement the above. import { formatDateForDisplay, formatDateShort } from '../utils/dates';
-formatDateForDisplay(date);
+formatDateForDisplay(date); // Outputs 'yyyy-MM-dd' in UTC
+formatDateShort(date); // Outputs 'MMM d' in UTC
 ```

 ### 6. Working with APIs